Should You Divorce Your Divorce Lawyer?

 While they don’t have to be your best friend, good lawyers have empathy and care about their clients.

-Be aware of the way in which your attorney interacts with you.
-While you may unfamiliar with the legal aspects of getting a divorce, that is no excuse for an attorney to treat you in a condescending manner.
+Be aware of how your attorney interacts with you.
+While you may unfamiliar with the legal aspects of getting a divorce, that is no excuse for an attorney to treat you condescendingly.

 If a lawyer has trouble maintaining professionalism with their client, they will most likely be unable to do so in the courtroom as well.
 This is not the type of person you want to represent your interests in a divorce case.
 Attorneys who disrespect their clients are not worth continuing to deal with.